Berigny/p-adic-memory/Coherence-Era.md

 **Goal:** Let the system **swim** *and* **remember**.

-Instead of eddies that dissipate, we build a permanent library on the riverbank—so the system can swim and remember.----
+Instead of eddies that dissipate, we build a permanent library on the riverbank—so the system can swim and remember.

 ## The Tri-Architecture That Makes It Real